MartinBarker/RenderTune/README.md

     - Run command to get contents
         - base64 < mac_app_store_connect.provisionprofile | pbcopy
+        - Make sure this file is the same on that is located in the root of the repo and used by package.json / electron-builder

     - Paste clipboard contents into PROVISIONING_PROFILE_BASE64
 - MAC_CERTS_PASSWORD